 When compromising, companies can accelerate the adoption of green chemistry by embracing the principle of reasonable trade-offs.
 Accepting continuous improvement will accelerate the adoption of greener chemistry.
 Something "better enough" is better than the status quo.
 It will not represent the ultimate goal, but provides a step in the right direction.
-Reducing risks and impacts of COCs, as opposed to their outright replacement, may be an acceptable compromise.
+This can include establishing timetables for economic improvement; evaluation of which performance parameters are key and which can be relaxed; and temporary easing of business standards like inventory turns, supply terms, etc.